Fslippe/FYS-STK4155/project2/README.md

 - pip3 install sklearn
 - pip3 install seaborn

-The code is structured around two classes
+The code is structured around two classes, one functions file including most used functions, one grid search file including grid search functions, and 3 files used to analyze 3 different datasets.
 - NN.py: Feed forward Neural Network class
 - gradient_descent.py: gradient descent class (GD or SGD)
 - functions.py: Includes functions used in most of other python files